iogbole/israelo/_posts/2021-12-28-observability-monitoring.md

 Furthermore, monitoring provides insights into how an application, network, or infrastructure is performing.
 It is critical for building operations and business dashboards, creating health rules (using static thresholds or dynamic baselines), analysing usage and system performance trends, etc.

 Monitoring, on its own, has a disadvantage in a complex microservices architecture since production failures are non-linear and difficult to predict owing to the distributed nature of microservices.
-Despite this disadvantage, monitoring remains essential for developing and operating modern distributed applications.
+The ephemeral nature of microservices further complicates issues for traditional monitoring techniques.
+Despite this disadvantage, monitoring remains essential for operations, DevOps and SRE.
 If the monitored metrics and health rules are simple and focused on actionable data, they will provide the business with a good picture of how healthy the system is - by answering the "what is broken, and why" question.

 To summarise, monitoring helps organisations to:
 - Detect system issues: It alerts users to problems or displays them on dashboards.
 It improves Mean Time to Detection (MTTD)